Texas Personal Injury Attorney

 - The plaintiff has proportionate responsibility

-At the Law Offices of George Salinas, we prepare the cases we take on to overcome insurance company and defense attorney strategies.
+At George Salinas Injury Lawyers, we prepare the cases we take on to overcome insurance company and defense attorney strategies.
 During the early post-accident stages, we conduct comprehensive investigations and case evaluations.
 We spend time identifying and understanding each element of our clients’ accidents and injuries.
 Long before we begin negotiations, mediations, or trials, we use our firm’s resources to evaluate the evidence and develop a persuasive presentation.

 Review: 5/5 ★ ★ ★ ★ ★